LiveBench/LiveBench/README.md

 python show_livebench_result.py --bench-name live_bench/coding live_bench/math --model-list gpt-4o
 ```

 If no `--model-list` argument is provided, all models will be shown.
-The `--question-source` argument defaults to `huggingface` but should match what was used during evaluation.
+The `--question-source` argument defaults to `huggingface` but should match what was used during evaluation, as should `--livebench-release-option`.

 The leaderboard will be displayed in the terminal.
 You can also find the breakdown by category in `all_groups.csv` and by task in `all_tasks.csv`.